 While the ship was in Progreso (Oct 27), a female passenger suffered injuries caused by an animal (monkey) while ashore.
 She was denied boarding due to risks of potential disease transmittance.
 On the same day, a male crew suffered injuries (bad burns) in a galley/kitchen incident on board.

-On July 17, 2011, 3 hours after leaving homeport Tampa FL, the ship remained drifting to meet an USCG vessel approx 30 min later.
-The cause was a medical emergency (male crew was injured and had to be medevaced).
+On July 17, 2011, 3 hours after leaving homeport Tampa FL, the ship remained drifting to meet a USCG vessel approx 30 min later.
+The cause was a medical emergency (the male crew was injured and had to be medevaced).

-On July 11, 2010, the ship lost propulsion (portside Azipod failed) while en-rote to homeport Tampa.
+On July 11, 2010, the ship lost propulsion (portside Azipod failed) while en-route to homeport Tampa.
 The engineering crew managed to replace the faulty circuit breaker.

 (overboard) On April 21, 2010, upon departure from Cozumel Mexico, a male passenger jumped overboard.
 The man was rescued and then arrested by the local police.
 He was traveling together with his new bride on a honeymoon cruise.
 The young woman was found in their cabin beaten and unconscious.

 13 February 2010Propulsion / Power Loss